About The National Center for Appropriate Technology

 Jeff has a Bachelor of Science degree in business administration from Montana Tech of the University of Montana.
 He is a Certified Public Accountant (CPA), and has more than 30 years of professional experience with a number of diverse business entities.
 These include non-profit organizations, for-profit utilities, limited liability corporations, public accounting, and governmental units.
 Prior to joining NCAT as its CFO, Jeff was most recently Finance and Budget Director for the City & County of Butte Silver Bow in Montana.

-Emilie Ritter Saunders joined NCAT in April 2021.
+Emilie Ritter joined NCAT in April 2021.
 Emilie is an organizational leader with executive-level experience as a communicator, public policy advisor and strategic planner.
 Her approach is driven by strategy, multimedia storytelling, data, and effective project management to amplify and elevate people, initiatives, and organizations.
 Previously, Emilie led communications and public affairs for the Montana Department of Commerce.
 Emilie also led communications for the Montana Office of Public Instruction.
 She spent a decade as a public radio journalist.
 Her work has been featured on NPR, the BBC, CBC, Reuters, National Native News, and more.
 Emilie is a Montanan and graduate of the University of Montana School of Journalism.
-Emilie, her husband, and two sons live in Helena with their stubborn Scottish Terrier.
+Emilie and her family live in Helena.